-- Continuing to adopt building and other codes that meet or exceed energy conservation and/or efficiency standards established by the California Energy Code. - As part of the General Plan Update, encourage location of higher density residential housing near employment centers to discourage sprawl and conserve energy resources. - Continuing to permit and encourage mixed uses and higher densities in areas with public services, such as medical clinics, schools, and grocery stores, to discourage sprawl and encourage short vehicle trips and/or alternative forms of transportation. - Reviewing the County's land use regulations and subdivision ordinances and, where appropriate, amend to include provisions which promote and/or require energy conservation measures and proximity of higher density residential uses to services and transit as a factor in project approval. - Coordinate with the Community Action Partnership to provide loans and/or grants for weatherization activities including, but not limited to, insulation, weatherstripping, siding, dual pane windows.
+Continuing to adopt building and other codes that meet or exceed energy conservation and/or efficiency standards established by the California Energy Code.

-Identify available grant programs to encourage sustainable growth patterns, energy conservation and energy efficiency.
+- As part of the General Plan Update and subsequent Zoning Ordinance Update, encourage ensure location of higher density residential housing near employment centers to discourage sprawl and conserve energy resources. - Continuing to permit and encourage mixed uses and higher densities on in-fill and vacant sites in areas with public services, such as medical clinics, schools, and grocery stores, to discourage sprawl and encourage short vehicle trips and/or alternative forms of transportation. - During preparation of specific plans and master plans, encourage location of higher density residential areas within walking distance of employment-generating uses, schools, parks, community centers, and other amenities. - Reviewing the County's land use regulations and subdivision ordinances and, where appropriate, amend to include provisions which promote and/or require energy conservation measures and proximity of higher density residential uses to services and transit as a factor in project approval. - Coordinate with the Community Action Partnership to provide loans and/or grants for weatherization activities including, but not limited to, insulation, weatherstripping, siding, dual pane windows. - Identify available grant programs to encourage sustainable growth patterns, energy conservation and energy efficiency.
 If appropriate and feasible, apply for funding to develop guidelines for energy conservation measures in residential development and to provide financial incentives for smart growth techniques.

-Implementation Schedule: On-going; location of higher density and mixed use housing near employment centers and services as part of General Plan Update
+Implementation Schedule: On-going; location of higher density and mixed use housing near employment centers and services as part of General Plan Update, Zoning Ordinance Update, and planning of large-scale development projects; amendment of County ordinances within 18 months of General Plan adoption; identify available funding programs within six months of Housing Element adoption